How to Scan an .exe File for Viruses to Check If It’s Safe

 Published by Nyau Wai Hoe - Updated on

-In today’s world, where online dangers seem to hide around every corner, keeping your digital stuff safe is super important.
+In today’s world, where online dangers seem to hide around every corner, keeping your data and private info safe is very important.
 A type of file that often gets people worried is the executable file, or as many know it, the .exe file.
 We’ll show you how to check an .exe file for nasty viruses in Windows 11 and Windows 10, so that you can immediately know if a file is safe to run or not.

 Also see: How to know which app is using the internet in Windows 11